kennethsharman/COMP_268/README.md

 Taken from course website http://www.athabascau.ca/syllabi/comp/comp268.php

 Overview

 COMP 268 builds on the concepts introduced in COMP 200 and/or COMP 210, and shows how to use various Java language constructs to develop code and solve problems using a hands-on approach.
 That is, for each topic, students are expected to design, write, and analyze Java code corresponding to that topic.

 The course covers seven chapters from the textbook.
 Course material is a mix of text, video clips, discussion opportunities, and coding activities.
 While reading the text and coding in Java remain the main activities, students are also asked to reflect on their programming efforts as a way to increase their problem-solving and critical analysis skills.

-Each student will be assigned a tutor to consult; students are also welcome to consult with the course coordinator, if needed.

-Students should not skip studying any chapter, since concepts learned in one unit will play a role in understanding a higher-level concept in following units.

 Learning Outcomes
 Students successfully completing this course will be able to: